Butalbital, acetaminophen, caffeine, and codeine (Oral)

 This medicine may make you dizzy, drowsy, confused, or disoriented.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Check the labels of all nonprescription (over-the-counter [OTC]) or prescription medicines you now take.
 If any contain a barbiturate, acetaminophen, caffeine, or codeine, check with your doctor.
-Taking them together with butalbital, acetaminophen, caffeine, and codeine may cause an overdose.
+Taking them together with this medicine may cause an overdose.

 - Children younger than 12 years of age.